kcm2/ab/references/angelbeatshd.rst

 .. [#wis-7] They come from the south.
 .. [#wis-8] She could have been abaonded by a partner and left to die or be caught.
 .. [#wis-9] A bit of an important thing to remember.
+.. [#wis-10] Supports the idea that there is still a passage of time, and dates this in Spring/near to summer.
+.. [#wis-11] Supports the idea that when Yuri plays at the end, Kanade is surprised/shocked that Yuri can play.
+(Little Busters full)